Project Euler Problem 4 Statement

 print (max(i*j for i in range(901, 1000, 2) for j in range(i, 1000, 2) if str(i*j)==str(i*j)[::-1]))

-We can quickly brute force a solution by checking all 3–digit factor pairs.
-We take advantage of the commutative property of multiplication to eliminate checking similar factors.
-For example, $997\times 909$ has the same product as $909\times 997$.
-This is the reason for the second loop starting at the last index of the first loop.
+As above, we can quickly brute force a solution by checking all 3–digit factor pairs.
+We take advantage of the commutative property of multiplication to reduce redundant checks.
+For example, $997\times 909$ has the same product as $909\times 997$, so the second loop starts from the current index of the first loop.

 Getting real with HackerRank